Team-Armadillo-IBM/Risk-Assessment-Prototype-1/README.md

 # Risk-Assessment-Prototype-1

 Prototype scaffolding for a watsonx-powered loan risk assessment agent.
-The package `loan_risk_assistant` coordinates policy retrieval, risk scoring, and compliance logging into a single `LoanRiskAssistant` class.
-The class expects callables for the bank's existing tooling (policy retrieval, risk scoring API, policy lookup, governance logging, etc.) and returns the structured JSON format required by the business specification.
+The `loan_risk_assistant` package coordinates policy retrieval, risk scoring, and compliance logging in a single `LoanRiskAssistant` class.
+The assistant expects callables that encapsulate the bank's existing tooling (policy retrieval, risk scoring API, policy lookup, governance logging, etc.) and returns the structured JSON format required by the business specification.

+## Features

+- Strongly-typed data models that describe loan applications, policies, and risk scoring outputs.
+- Orchestration logic that sequences policy retrieval, scoring, governance logging, and document requests.
+- Adapters that bridge the assistant to a dict-based "agnostic" orchestration runtime.
+- Examples and tests that demonstrate the end-to-end flow with stubbed tools.

 ## Layout